The Constitution of the Edinburgh University Theatre Company

 b) Manual: If a computer cannot be set up, votes shall be counted manually by two vote-takers selected by the Chair for their competence and impartiality.
 Their names shall be recorded in the minutes.
 Any member may observe a manual count.

 c) Online: If a vote is performed online, any member may email the secretary to receive a voter token the day of the vote.
-Proxying (see 5F/3) is not applicable for an online vote.
+Proxying (see 5F/3) is not applicable for an online vote. - Proxy votes:

 a) A member that cannot attend a GM may delegate their voting rights to another member by nominating them as their proxy.